ppy/osu-wiki/news/2026/2026-06-05-newspaper-cup-2026-results.md

 [NPC 2026 kicked off back in January.](https://osu.ppy.sh/home/news/2026-01-14-newspaper-cup-2026) It was originally a Chinese mapping contest to promote novice mappers, which had its first iteration in 2015.
 Throughout the past years, the Newspaper Cup has strived to encourage fresh bloods into mapping and find new talents across the entire mapping community.

-This year, participants were able to choose from any track they liked from the [Featured Artist](https://osu.ppy.sh/beatmaps/artists) library to compete in two separate categories: **Featured Artist** and the newly added category exclusively for **osu!original** songs.
+This year, participants were able to choose from any track they liked from the [Featured Artist](https://osu.ppy.sh/beatmaps/artists) library to compete in two separate categories: **Featured Artist** and the newly added category exclusively for **osu! original** songs.
 This year, we have received 75 submissions across these two categories in total.
 Let's have a deeper look at the top entries, and check out what the judges would like to comment about them!

 ## Feature Artist